 The most value in this workflow, especially for smaller companies, is their speed to market.
 Instead of spending valuable time and resources working on integrations for all of the storage platforms a company’s users may need to improve their workflow across the different tools they use, a developer can integrate with Kloudless and provide their users with all cloud-based file storage services in the time it would take to integrate a single one.
-Through our Kloudless File Explorer, we can replicate the look and feel of an application’s file structure so users feel right at home when using our File Explorer to prompt the selection of files in cloud storage or other construction apps to pull into the app, or folders to push their files to.
+Through our Kloudless File Picker, we can replicate the look and feel of an application’s file structure so users feel right at home when using our File Picker to prompt the selection of files in cloud storage or other construction apps to pull into the app, or folders to push their files to.

 That’s why we here at Kloudless are thrilled to announce the rollout of Autodesk integration in our already powerful Kloudless Storage API.
 If your application needs to allows its users to access construction project management documents and metadata from Autodesk, you can now use the Kloudless Storage API to access project documents from Autodesk in addition to all of our previously available storage API services.
-Through the use of our Kloudless File Explorer, you can effortlessly allow access to Autodesk project data from within your app, in addition to data from Box, Dropbox, Google Drive, Egnyte and other cloud storage services.
+Through the use of our Kloudless File Picker, you can effortlessly allow access to Autodesk project data from within your app, in addition to data from Box, Dropbox, Google Drive, Egnyte and other cloud storage services.

 So what exactly is Autodesk?